twogg-git/go-circleci/README.md

 </script>
 ```

-Heroku requieres two files to be able to deploy in their servers:
+Heroku requieres two files to be able to deploy Golang apps into their servers:
 - requirements.txt: that at ths point are none, so its a blank file
 - Godeps/Godeps.json: the descriptor of the Go Version to use
 ```sh